aurelia/documentation/English/docs.md

 </ul>
 ```

-An important note about the repeat behavior is that it works in conjuction with the `.for` binding command.
+An important note about the repeat behavior is that it works in conjunction with the `.for` binding command.
 This binding command interprets a special syntax in the form "item of array" where "item" is the local name you will use in the template and "array" is a normal binding expression that evaluates to an array.

 > **Note:**: Like the `if` behavior, you can also use a `template` tag to group a collection of elements that don't have a parent element.
 In fact this is true of all Template Controllers.
 When you place a Template Controller on an element, it transforms it into an HTMLTemplate during compilation, so you can always explicitly add the template in your markup if you want or need to.